 God does have plans for our lives, the kinds of plans that may be better expressed as hopes and dreams.
-He wants what is best for us; He wants us to trust in his Son; He wants us to feel valued and loved.
+God wants what is best for us; God wants us to trust in his Son; God wants us to feel valued and loved.
 But when people hear that God has a plan for their life, they begin thinking "blueprint."
 They too often begin to believe that God has preordained a certain life path for them in which they have no choice.
 It is implied that God chooses for us whether we are to be a CEO or a janitor.
 When life goes wrong, when disaster strikes, when tragedy befalls us- "it was just part of God's plan."
 Please hear this: God does not put roadblocks in our lives ("all good things come from God")- He helps us navigate them!
 It is also true (contrary to much popular preaching) that being a Christian does not insulate you from pain and suffering.
-You still have to live in the real world, even if you follow Jesus.
+You still have to live in the real world, even if you are a fully-devoted follower of Jesus.
 This faulty thought process denies the scriptural truth of free will and our ability to make really bad choices; it refutes the creative role of the Holy Spirit in our lives.
 In this way of thinking, as long as we do everything we are supposed to, then God will love us and bless us.
 As long as we stay on the path, God is with us.
-In this theology, it's all up to us to do the right things and be the people God wants us to be.
+In this theology, it's all up tous to do the right things and be the people God wants us to be.
 Sounds like a man-made plan to me.
 God's mission statement is found in John 3:16-17 (NIV): "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him."
 It's not about us- it's all about Jesus!
 He IS the plan!
+He is our rescuer.

 If we could stand on our own (and we can't), then Jesus was not necessary.
 He was a fool on a fool's errand.
 If we could find salvation ourselves by following some blueprint for success, Jesus didn't need to die for us.
 Sin will always separate us from God, and only the living Christ, crucified and resurrected, can bridge the gap.
 I cannot stand on my own- I need a Savior!
 The late Rich Mullins wrote a song called If I Stand (see video at bottom) that addresses that very topic.
 Think about these words: